OUR COUNTRY HOME

 View to the North across our pond in the fall of 2000

 Since then, we've enjoyed landscaping the old agricultural parts of the property - planting trees and shrubs, putting in walking trails and roads through our woods, and digging a big pond.
 We've obtained many plants as seedlings at annual spring "tree sales" of the Jackson County Conservation District, and many others from Gee Farms, a wonderful nursery in Stockbridge, MI.
 Along the way, we developed an interest in more fully enhancing and diversifying the natural landscape of our property.
-This is a long-term project to increase the varieties and diversity of the native grasses, wildflowers, shrubs and trees on our property, and to attract lots of wildlife onto the property.
+This is a long-term project to increase the varieties and diversity of the native grasses, wildflowers, shrubs and trees on our property.
+We've also worked to attract lots of wildlife onto the property, using information in books such as Managing Michigan's Wildlife: A landowner's guide by the Michigan DNR.

-Although our property isn't very large (23 acres), it's located in an area that is topographically quite varied and complex.
+Although our property isn't large (at 23 acres), it's located in an area that is topographically quite varied and complex.
 As discussed in the USGS references below, ours is an area of steep, sandy end-moraine ridges and flat, sandy outwashes from the past ice-age glaciers.
 Kettle lakes, formed when huge ice-blocks later melted within the outwash, are often bordered by broad wetlands, including marshes, wet meadows, and prairie fens.
 At the time of European settlement, the uplands supported savannas of white oak and black oak; with fire exclusion, these savannas have mostly converted to oak forest.
 Our property includes all of these types of terrain.
-Given the complexity and variety of terrain, and since it is adjacent to a large undeveloped wetland area, the property seems much larger that its 23 acres.
+Our land also borders a large undeveloped wetland, and given the complexity and variety of our terrain the property seems much larger that its actual acreage.
 (A regional landscape ecosystems map is provided at this USGS link, with our subsection described at this link).

-By taking the property back to nature this way, we're able to enjoy year-around recreation in increasing privacy right in our own "back yard" - including taking long nature walks, observing and studying plants and wildlife, riding our mountain bikes and dirt bikes, swimming in our pond, cross-country skiing in winter, target shooting on our practice range, observing with astronomical telescopes under dark rural skies at night, and working on an ever-increasing variety of landscaping and nature preservation projects.
-The following menu contains links to various pages of photos of our home and landscape:
+By taking the property back to nature this way, we're able to enjoy year-around recreation in secluded privacy right in our own "back yard" – taking long nature walks, observing and studying plants and wildlife, riding our mountain bikes and dirt bikes, swimming in our pond, snow-shoeing and cross-country skiing in winter, target shooting on our practice range, observing with astronomical telescopes under dark rural night skies , and working on an ever-increasing variety of landscaping and nature preservation projects.
+The following menu contains links to various pages of photos of our home and landscape taken over the years (the "Northwoods Cabin" page is new):

 Early photos (below)